seabird-chat/rfcs/SB-2.md

 ## Dependencies

-- SB-1 (AMQP Backed Implementation) - SB-2 can be completed
+- [SB-1 (AMQP Backed Implementation)](./SB-1.md) - SB-2 can be completed
-  without SB-1, but it would be much easier to do this after there's a simpler implementation.
+  without [SB-1](./SB-1.md), but it would be much easier to do this after there's a simpler implementation.
+- [SB-3 (API Refactor)](./SB-3.md) - this refactor would allow us to only
+  support server streams and would simplify this implementation more.

 ## Goals